miekg/dnsv2/README.md

 ### TODO

+* From string conversion, also need for scanning zone files.

+* TCP writes, with message length - how to optimize and don't have 2 syscalls?

 * Label manipulation functions still need to be defined, and seeing what other things might be helpful without bloating the package.
 Name.Next() is a first of these.